subsquid/archive-registry/README.md

 # Squid Archive Registry

 A community-owned registry of Squid archives in a json format.

 ## Usage of `@subsquid/archive-registry`

 The registry is available as an npm package `@subsquid/archive-registry`.
-It can be used to conveniently access registry files and e.g. lookup a Squid Archive or EVM Squid Archive by network name.
+It can be used to conveniently access registry files and e.g. lookup a Substrate Squid Archive or EVM Squid Archive by network name.

 ### Listing the available networks